iSame7/Flickery/README.md

 * We have a better sense what’s going on in this code.
 We see immediately what dependencies our class has
 * On the other hand, our class is prepared for unit testing

-*When using VIPER architecture a good practice is to use DI in every component.
-We will show in Unit Test section a few examples how this approach can really help us during testing.
+*When using VIPER architecture a good practice is to use DI in every component. i will show in Unit Test section a few examples how this approach can really help us during testing.

 # Unit testing: